datacommonsorg/docsite/api/rest/v1/property_values.md

 ```
 {: .example-box-content .scroll}

-### Example 2: Get the nodes that have the queried entity as a property value
+### Example 2: Get the nodes that have the queried node as a property value

 Get a list of natural disasters in Madagascar (DCID: `country/MDG`) by querying
 the property `affectedPlace`.